wbl1997/my_swift_vio/README.md

 ```

 Then, open msckf_ws/src/msckf/CMakeLists.txt in QtCreator.

-For the first time, configure the DEFAULT output path for the project in QtCreator
-as msckf_ws/build/msckf.
-For subsequent times, you may encounter a dialog warning that
-"the CMakeCache.txt file or the project configuration has changed",
+If a dialog warning "the CMakeCache.txt file or the project configuration has changed",
-and two options are given, "Overwrite Changes in CMake" and
+comes up with two buttons, "Overwrite Changes in CMake" and
 "Apply Changes to Project" with the former being the default one.
-To avoid building the project anew with every project opening later on,
+To avoid adding CMAKE_PREFIX_PATH in future builds with catkin in a terminal,
-the overwrite option is recommended.
+the "Apply Changes to Project" option is recommended.

-QtCreator may not find cmake files for libraries like roscpp,
-set the path like /opt/ros/kinetic/share/roscpp/cmake.
-Doing similar changes for other not found ros libraries.

-To enable debug mode, in the Build option panel, set CMake Build Type to Debug.

-To start debugging, add commandline arguments in the Run option panel, then press the Run icon.

 To enable building test targets inside QtCreator, you may need to turn on
 "CATKIN_ENABLE_TESTING" in the CMake section of Building Settings and